Keyfactor/iis-orchestrator/README.md

 SPN with Port | Typically False.
 Needed in some Kerberos configurations.
 Server Username | Account to use when establishing the WinRM session to the Client Machine.
 Account needs to be an administrator or have been granted rights to manage IIS configuration and manipulate the local machine certificate store.
 If no account is specified, the security context of the Orchestrator service account will be used.
-Server Password | Password to use when establishing the WinRM session to the Client Machine Use SSL | Ignored for this certificate store type.
+Server Password | Password to use when establishing the WinRM session to the Client Machine Restart SQL Service After Cert Installed | For each instance the certificate is tied to, the service for that instance will be restarted after the certificate is successfully installed.
+Use SSL | Ignored for this certificate store type.
 Transport encryption is determined by the WinRM Protocol Setting Inventory Schedule | The interval that the system will use to report on what certificates are currently in the store.